DaniiL35/openu-auto-id/README.md

 3. The extension will automatically fill the Student ID field on login pages.

 ## 🛠 Technologies Used
-- JavaScript (Chrome Extensions API)
+- JavaScript
 - Chrome Storage API
 - DOM Manipulation
+- HTML & CSS